immutant/immutant/docs/guides/logging.md

 When defining a custom configuration, it may be useful to use the [default configuration] as a starting point.

-**Note**: If you're using 2.0.0-alpha1 and provide your own configuration, you'll see warnings from Logback about finding multiple `logback.xml` files.
-You can ignore the warning, or update to the latest [incremental build] to make it go away.

 ### Replacing Logback

 If you want to use a logging implementation other than Logback, you'll